HyperionGray/starbelly/docs/development.rst

     no targets are out of date.
     build succeeded.

-To view the documentation, use your web browser to navigate to the host's ``starbelly/docs/_build/html/index.html``.
+To view the documentation, use your web browser to navigate to ``starbelly/docs/_build/html/index.html``.

 Clear Database